• Facebook

 A fault-based divorce is more complex than a no-fault divorce, where both spouses agree that neither party caused the marriage’s demise.
 In a divorce based on a fault, you must prove that your spouse is at fault.
 Thus, you must prove your spouse’s affair.

-Unless they admit to the affair on the record, this means you will have to gather evidence of the affair.
+Unless they admit to the affair on the record, you will have to gather evidence of it.
 Some people hire private investigators to help with this process.
-An experienced Texas divorce attorney has access to trusted investigators, and they can help you compile the evidence you need.
+An experienced Texas divorce attorney has access to trusted investigators, who can help you compile the evidence you need.

 Non-Cheating Spouse Receives Larger Portion of Marital Property